OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 When requesting a build, you're getting the following error:

 * Error generating application.
-Some plugins are using Google Services but their usage is not being correctly configured.
+Some plugins are using Google Services but their usage isn't being correctly configured.
 Check your plugins documentation to ensure their setup is correct.

 #### Cause

-This error occurs when building an app that uses Google Services but the app's configuration is not correct.
+This error occurs when building an app that uses Google Services but the app's configuration isn't correct.
 These apps require specific JSON (for Android) or Plist (for iOS) configuration files located in the correct directories.
 For most of the plugins that use Google Services you need to have the correctly configured files as a resource in Service Studio.

 Regarding the supported plugins, PushWoosh requires you to provide a ZIP file with the configuration JSON file for Android.
 Check the plugin documentation for more information.

-The log file should contain something similar to this, where the google-services.json file was not found in the correct directory:
+The log file should contain something similar to this, where the google-services.json file wasn't found in the correct directory:
 ```
 Execution failed for task ':app:processDebugGoogleServices'.
 > File google-services.json is missing.
 The Google Services Plugin cannot function without it.
 ```
-Or, when the google-services.json file was found in the correct directory but is not correctly filled (package name in the JSON file does not match the package name of the application):
+Or, when the google-services.json file was found in the correct directory but isn't correctly filled (package name in the JSON file doesn't match the package name of the application):

 ```
 Execution failed for task ':app:processDebugGoogleServices'.